kis-balazs/CUDA-Research/06_CUDA_APIs/01_CUBLAS/README.md

 # cuBLAS

-- NVIDIA CUDA Basic Linear Algebra Subprograms is a GPU-accelerated library for accelerating AI and HPC (high performance compute) applications.
+- NVIDIA **CUDA Basic Linear Algebra Subprograms** is a GPU-accelerated library for accelerating AI and HPC (high performance compute) applications.
 It includes several API extensions for providing drop-in industry standard BLAS APIs and GEMM (general matrix multiplication) APIs with support for fusions that are highly optimized for NVIDIA GPUs.
 <br>
 - Super relevant: shaping (https://stackoverflow.com/questions/56043539/cublassgemm-row-major-multiplication)

+Important!
+Compile with `nvcc -o exec code.cu -lcublas`

 ## cuBLAS-Lt
 - **cuBLASLt (cuda BLAS Lightweight)** is an extension of the cuBLAS library that provides a more flexible API, primarily aimed at improving performance for specific workloads like deep learning models.
 Close to all the datatypes and API calls are tied back to matmul.